Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Introduction

 \section{Introduction}

-Large text-to-image models have recently attracted the attention of the research community due to their ability to generate high-quality and diverse images that correspond to the user's prompt in natural language~\cite{dalle,glide,dalle2,imagen,ldm}.
-The success of these models has driven the development of new tasks that leverage their ability to draw objects in novel environments.
+Large text-to-image synthesis models have recently attracted the attention of the research community due to their ability to generate high-quality and diverse images that correspond to the user's prompt in natural language~\cite{dalle,glide,ldm,dalle2,imagen}.
+The success of these models has driven the development of new problem settings that leverage their ability to draw objects in novel environments.
 One particularly interesting task is \textit{personalization} (or \textit{adaptation}) of text-to-image models to a small dataset of images provided by the user.
 The goal of this task is to learn the precise details of a specific object or visual style captured in these images: after personalization, the model should be able to generate novel renditions of this object in different contexts or imitate the style that was provided as an input.

-Two prominent methods for text-to-image model personalization are Textual Inversion~\cite{textualinversion} and DreamBooth~\cite{dreambooth}: the first one trains \textit{a single token embedding} for the target dataset while keeping most of the weights unchanged, while the second one finetunes the entire model.
-Still, a major obstacle on the path to broader adoption of such methods is their computational inefficiency.
-Ideally, it should be possible to personalize models to user's images in real or close to real time.
-As finetuning the entire model with DreamBooth is unavoidably expensive and less scalable, we view parameter-efficient methods such as Textual Inversion as more promising steps in this direction.
-However, as noted by the authors of the original paper, the training time of this method can be prohibitively long, taking up to two hours for a single concept.
+Several recent methods, such as Textual Inversion~\cite{textualinversion}, DreamBooth~\cite{dreambooth}, and Custom Diffusion~\cite{custom-diff}, offer easy and parameter-efficient personalization of text-to-image models.
+Still, a major obstacle on the path to broader use of such methods is their computational inefficiency.
+Ideally, models should adapt to user's images in real or close to real time.
+However, as noted by the authors of the first two papers, the training time of these methods can be prohibitively long, taking up to two hours for a single concept.
+The reported training time for Custom Diffusion is 12 minutes per concept on a single GPU, which is much faster but still outside the limits of many practical applications.